Smart Contract Audit Cost: 2026 Complete Pricing Guide

 Halborn

-Halborn offers a broad service range from penetration testing to full smart contract audits.
-Their smart contract engagements start around $15,000 and scale to $80,000+ for complex protocols.
+Halborn’s smart contract engagements start around $15,000 and scale to $80,000+ for complex protocols.
 Furthermore, Halborn is notable for auditing blockchain infrastructure beyond just smart contracts, including node software and wallet implementations.
 This broader scope makes them a strong choice for projects requiring holistic security coverage across multiple layers.
+Their penetration testing capabilities also complement their smart contract review services effectively.

 ConsenSys Diligence